Jan Masaryk: Wartime

+In June 1943, Masaryk spoke with Philip Nichols of the Foreign Office and expressed much doubt about a proposed treaty to create a military alliance between Czechoslovakia and the Soviet Union that was being energetically championed by Zdeněk Fierlinger, the Czechoslovak ambassador in Moscow.
+Masaryk did not oppose the proposed treaty outright but hinted to Nichols that his preference was for Czechoslovakia to move closer to Poland than to the Soviet Union after the war.
 In a 1943 speech on the Volá Londýn radio show to celebrate the Jewish new year, Masaryk urged people in the Protectorate of Bohemia-Moravia to assist the Jewish community, saying it was incumbent to extend a helping hand to the "most wretched of the wretched" as he called the Jews of the protectorate, and saying that he wanted ordinary Czechs to be able to say after the war that "we remained decent people".
 Masaryk was a supporter of Zionism and a friend of Dr. Chaim Weizmann.